JetBrains/Qodana/topics/linters.md

 * Check third-party license compatibility.
 This feature is available in [several linters](license-audit.topic)
 * Upload analysis reports to [%cloud%](https://qodana.cloud)

-> You can find out which linters are available under the Community, Ultimate and Ultimate Plus licenses in the [Pricing Model](pricing.md#pricing-linters-licenses) section.
+> You can find out which linters are available under the Community, Ultimate, and Ultimate Plus licenses in the [](pricing.md#pricing-linters-licenses) section.
 {style="tip"}

-Currently, several linters provide inspections for several programming languages.
+Each linter represents a specific technology.
+For example, the [%jvm%](jvm.md) linter lets you analyze a codebase containing the Java, Kotlin, and Groovy code, while the [%js%](js.md) linter provides a deeper analysis of the JavaScript and TypeScript code.

+>You can run multiple linters in a single project as described in the  [](monorepo-project.md) section.
+{style="tip"}

+Below is the description of all linters provided by %product%.

 <table>
     <tr>